-Leg Pain Target #2 - A patient who does not meet Leg Pain Target #1 or = is assessed both preoperatively within 3 months prior to the procedure AND postoperatively one year (9 to 15 months) after the procedure AND the change improvement is greater than or equal to 5.0 points.
+Leg Pain Target #2 - A patient who does not meet Leg Pain Target #1 is assessed both preoperatively within 3 months prior to the procedure AND postoperatively one year (9 to 15 months) after the procedure AND the change improvement is greater than or equal to 5.0 points.

 NUMERATOR NOTE: It is recommended that both a preoperative and postoperative be administered to the patient increasing chances that one of the numerator targets will be met.
-The following situations are those in which the numerator target cannot be reached and Performance Not Met M1052 is submitted.
+The following situations are those in which the numerator target cannot be reached and Performance Not Met M1052 or G2147 is submitted.

-- VAS Pain Scale is not administered postoperatively at one year (9 to 15 months) - Leg pain is measured using a different patient reported functional pain tool or via telephone screening - Postoperative VAS Pain scale is administered less than 9 months or greater than 15 months (1 year window) - Postoperative VAS value is greater than 3.0 and no valid preoperative VAS Pain scale to measure change - Preoperative VAS Pain scale (to measure change) is administered beyond the three month timeframe prior to and including the date of procedure (e.g. 6 months before procedure)
+- VAS Pain Scale is not administered postoperatively at one year (9 to 15 months) - Leg pain is measured using a different patient reported functional pain tool or via telephone screening - Postoperative VAS Pain scale is administered less than 9 months or greater than 15 months (1 year window) - Postoperative VAS value is greater than 3.0 and no valid preoperative VAS Pain scale to measure change - Postoperative VAS value is greater than 3.0 and preoperative VAS Pain scale (to measure change) is administered beyond the three month timeframe prior to and including the date of procedure (e.g. 6 months before procedure)